Chakour1chakour/zero_day/0x00-vagrant/README.md

-this is the vegrant directory
+this is the vagrant directory